emanguy/Curse-of-Strahd/Locations/Barovia/Barovia Town/Haunted House.md

 * **B** - Pantry - There is food in here that looks safe to eat but bland.

 ## Area 5 - Dining room
 * Fancy area with fine silver.
-There is a painting of a mountain range on the wall and images of
+There is a painting of a mountain range on the wall and images of deer and trees on the wall.
+  * Looking closer at the wall invokes a **DC 12 Perception check** which